khalido/blog/posts/building_this_blog.md

 - [concrete.css](https://concrete.style/) - very minimal
 - https://csslayout.io/ - examples of using css directly

+todo: decide on one.

 ### Search

 Search.
 I want search.

-Considered at
+This is pretty straightforward, we need a list of content and some javascript to do the searching.

+To just search post titles is pretty easy, from direct js to algolias [autocomplete library](https://github.com/algolia/autocomplete).

+Ideally I want to search across all the content is well, which takes some thinking as the output of jupyter notebooks can be huge, with all kinds of js embedded.

+Some things to look at:

 - [fusejs](https://fusejs.io/) - [blog post implementing this in hugo](https://gist.github.com/cmod/5410eae147e4318164258742dd053993#staticjsfastsearchjs) - used this first.
 It works and is pretty straightforward but has no python integration and I would like better examples as a js newbie.
 - [minisearch](https://lucaong.github.io/minisearch/)
-- consider [lunr.js](https://lunrjs.com/) as well as [lunr.py](https://github.com/yeraydiazdiaz/lunr.py) to pre generate the index.
+- [lunr.js](https://lunrjs.com/) as well as [lunr.py](https://github.com/yeraydiazdiaz/lunr.py) to pre generate the index.

 So step one is to build a search index - which my script does as a json file containing all the post attributes I want searched.